-- Drag a box around the Surface on the vertical axis of symmetry. - Drag and drop the support dataset Symmetry YZ from the support dataset Symmetry YZ from the support dataset. - Ensure the Assign to surfaces option is selected and click OK to assign the support dataset. - Similarly drag a box around the Surface on the horizontal axis of symmetry and assign the support dataset Symmetry XZ from the support dataset Symmetry Symmetry Sy
+- Drag a box around the Surface on the vertical axis of symmetry. - Drag and drop the support dataset Symmetry YZ from the A Treeview. - Ensure the Assign to surfaces option is selected and click OK to assign the support dataset. - Similarly drag a box around the Surface on the horizontal axis of symmetry and assign the support dataset Symmetry XZ from the Treeview to it.